ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/protected-quickstart.md

   - link to actually [request a Wynton Protected account](https://ucsf.service-now.com/ucsfit?id=ucsf_sc_cat_item&sys_id=68f9651f1bf47c50683e0ed8624bcbac)

-* A link will be emailed to a Statement of Responsibility form that all users applying for Wynton Protected access must sign agreeing to the responsibilities of handling PII and/or PHI data, take the training in the handling of PII/PHI data, and keep the training up to date.
+* A link will be emailed to a Statement of Responsibility form that all users applying for Wynton Protected access must sign agreeing to the responsibilities of handling data.

   - **Important**: The email address associated with a new Statement of Responsibility must exactly match the user's original email address.